luketudge/introduction-to-programming/content/extras/glossary.md

 ## JSON

 JavaScript Object Notation (JSON) is a text file format for storing data.
 It stores data as a group of nested [lists](#list) and [dictionaries](#dictionary) that contain [strings](#string) and numbers, using the same [syntax](#syntax) as Python.
-As the name suggests, JSON was inspired by the JavScript programming language, but the syntax of this language was itself inspired by Python and by other similar programming languages.
+As the name suggests, JSON was inspired by the JavaScript programming language, but the syntax of this language was itself inspired by Python and by other similar programming languages.
 The JSON format is commonly used for transferring data between programs written in different languages, or for transferring data over the internet.

 ## key